jieun131/2024STB_leejieun/README.md

 # 2024STB_leejieun

-this is my first job
+this is my first job1